Email/Postal Rules of Play

 - Substitutions may be made only during the first 12 months of play, except that substitution between 12 and 22 months is permitted if a player dies.
 No more than one substitution per game is permitted.
 The TD will send copies of any time complaints to both the accused player and his team captain, and will wait 20 days (rather than the usual 16) for a response.
 If the accused player does not respond within the time limit, the game(s) will be forfeited per Rule 20 unless the team captain notifies the TD within the time limit that the player is being replaced and then gives the name of the replacement player to the TD within 20 further days.
 Substitutions must be given to the CCLA TD, who will notify all captains and players concerned when an official substitution has been approved.
 Players may not resume games until they receive a revised section assignment from the CCLA Tournament Office.
 If an unauthorized substitute attempts to begin play, these games will be forfeited as if no substitution was made.
 Forfeits in the same section against two opponents will result in forfeiture of all remaining games, per Rule 17.
 If the TD determines that mass resignations of most or all of a player's games in a section constitute a withdrawal from that section, he will so notify the player's team captain and begin the first 20-day period.
 The player taking over games cannot be rated higher than 100 points below the player he is replacing, unless the withdrawing player is rated CCLA 1600 or under; in that case, the new player may be rated the same or less than the withdrawing player.
 A substitute assumes games in progress as if he'd started them, with rating points/team results riding on the outcome.
 If the substitute elects not to assume one or more of these games, such unassumed games will be forfeited and charged to the withdrawing player.

-- he rating list for board number order of team rosters will be the last one published in The Chess Correspondent.
-The rating list used to determine the eligibility of a substitute player will also be the latest one published in The Chess Correspondent.
+- The rating list for board number order of team rosters and/or to determine the eligibility of a substitute player will be the most recent one published on the CCLA website (https://www.serverchess.com).

 - All game reports, time complaints, rules disputes and all other tournament matters must be taken up directly with the CCLA Tournament Director.
 Other than forming a team and arranging for possible substitutions, team captains do not have any official function in CCLA (players are encouraged to send a duplicate copy of team results to their captains.)